korepwx/railgun/docs/userguide/homework.rst

 classes in the scope of ``run.py``.
 You may import test case class, or just define the test cases in ``run.py``, and pass it to ``UnitTestScorer.FromTestCase(testcase)`` to construct a ``UnitTestScorer``.
-For advanced constructors, you can check the :ref:`api` reference.
+For advanced constructors, you can check the :ref:`api`.

 **Here's another notice that, you shouldn't import any user submitted module out of the methods in a test case.**  If you carefully import